nisimon48/nisimon48.github.io/_pages/cv.md

 ------
 <!--- Replace the above single title underline with a double underline i.e. ===== to make the title bigger  --->

-* Ph.D in Computing, Queen's University (expected Spring 2025)
+* Ph.D in Computing, Queen's University (expected 2026)
 * MSc. in Computer Science, Dalhousie University
 * BSc. in Computer Engineering, University of Manitoba
 * BComm.
 Co-op Major in Finance, Dalhousie University